 - Living in a car, park, public place, abandoned building or bus or train station

 - Living in a campground or an inadequate trailer home

 - Abandoned in a hospital; or living in a runaway or homeless youth shelter

 Visit the Department of Education for more information regarding the McKinney-Vento program.

 Contact a Local Liaison

-The following are designated liaisons from the districts covered by our McKinney-Vento Homeless Education Grant:
+View the contact information for Designated Liaisons from the districts covered by our McKinney-Vento Homeless Education Grant.